 When children are on the playground, parents must drop off/pick up students at the curb.
-Parents should not park along the yellow curb where the buses drop off students and should not block driveways on St. Mary's Drive.
+Parents should not park along the yellow curb where the buses pick up students and should not block driveways on St. Mary's Drive.
 A closed gate and road blocks are in place for the safety of all concerned.
-No cars are permitted to enter the playground between 8:00 AM and 2:50 PM.
+No cars are permitted to enter the playground between 8:00 AM and 3:00 PM.